S2W reactor: History

-USS Nautilus
+USS Nautilus (SSN-571)

-Nautilus was powered by the Submarine Thermal Reactor (STR), later redesignated the S2W reactor, a pressurized water reactor produced for the US Navy by Westinghouse Electric Corporation.
+USS Nautilus (SSN-571) was powered by the Submarine Thermal Reactor (STR), later redesignated the S2W reactor, a pressurized water reactor produced for the US Navy by Westinghouse Electric Corporation.
 Bettis Atomic Power Laboratory, operated by Westinghouse, developed the basic reactor plant design used in Nautilus after being given the assignment on 31 December 1947 to design a nuclear power plant for a submarine.

 After Nautilus was decommissioned, the reactor equipment was removed.
 The submarine is now moored and displayed as a museum ship at the Naval Submarine Base New London in Groton, Connecticut.

 Variant

-After the predictable problems arose with the S2G's use of 347 Stainless Steel caused by the sodium in the liquid sodium reactor in its superheater the USS Seawolf (SSN-575) had her S2G liquid metal cooled reactor replaced using the spare S2W built for USS Nautilus.
-During the conversion, the steam turbines in the powerplant were also re-bladed to utilize saturated, rather than superheated, steam.
+After the predictable problems arose with the S2G's use of 347 stainless steel caused by the sodium in the liquid sodium reactor in its superheater the USS Seawolf (SSN-575) had her S2G liquid metal cooled reactor replaced using the spare S2W built for USS Nautilus.
+During the conversion, the steam turbines in the powerplant were also re-bladed to use saturated, rather than superheated, steam.
 This reactor was designated S2Wa.